vtex-apps/io-documentation/docs/en/Recipes/style/customizing-your-stores-icons.md

 Check out each icon's ID by accessing the [Icon Pack list](https://github.com/vtex-apps/store-icons/blob/cbbb1b82bfca247a811d146b1e2cafb642db1928/docs/ICONPACK.md).

 >⚠️ If you've linked your code and haven't seen your changes, it may be because your `Styles builder` is not up-to-date with this functionality.
 Make sure your store has it installed at version <bold>1.8.1</bold> or higher.
->⚠️  A workspace can have only a single app installed that contains the iconpack customization.